Type Book – type specimen book, Cooper & Beatty, 1927

 Notes

-The first Cooper & Beatty type specimen book was issued while they were still operating out of Noble Scott Printers at 102 Adelaide Street West, Toronto.
-Shortly after it was published, they moved to 196 Adelaide Street West (note the hand-written change on the title page), where they remained until 1959.
+The first Cooper & Beatty type specimen book was issued while the firm still operated out of Noble Scott Printers at 102 Adelaide Street West, Toronto.
+Shortly after its publication, they relocated to 196 Adelaide Street West (note the handwritten correction on the title page), where they remained until 1959.

 Title: Curabitur blandit tempus porttitor